Guglielmo Marconi’s biography reveals an incredible link with the creators of one of the world’s most famous Irish whiskeys.

 Read more: Top Irish inventions that changed the world

 But wait!
 This isn’t the last of Marconi’s Irish connections.
 Not only was his mother Irish but he married an Irish woman.
 On March March 16, 1905, the famous inventor married the Hon.
 Beatrice O’Brien, a daughter of Edward Donough O’Brien, 14th Baron Inchiquin and High Sheriff of Clare.

 O’Brien, in fact, grew up in Dromoland, Co.
 Clare but moved to London with her mother in 1900 after the death of her father.
 It was here that she met Marconi who lived up to the Italian passionate personality stereotype by immediately broke off his engagement to an American woman to pursue her.
 O’Brien wasn’t taken in by his fame, however, and initially declined his proposal only to eventually agree, entering into a very short-lived marriage that was annulled with both again re-marrying.

-Although the marriage was ill-fated, resulting in an annulment and both remarrying, Guglielmo’s Irish connection continued via his business interests.
-Ballycastle, Co.
-Antrim was the site of the world’s first commercial wireless telegraph transmission, performed by Marconi’s employees, on 6 July 1898.
+And that’s still not all!
+Guglielmo’s Irish connection continued via his business interests as it was Ballycastle, Co.
+Antrim, that acted as the site of the world’s first commercial wireless telegraph transmission, performed by Marconi’s employees, on 6 July 1898.
 His company had established a wireless transmitting station at Marconi House, Rosslare Strand, Co.
 Wexford and begun a regular transatlantic radio-telegraph service between Clifden, Co.
 Galway and Glace Bay in Nova Scotia, Canada.

 Marconi was awarded the Nobel Prize in Physics in 1909 and died in 1937 aged 63 following a series of heart attacks.
-His ex-wife Beatrice visited him as he lay in state.
+His Irish ex-wife O’Brien visited him as he lay in state.